 The Bitcoin project started in the poor communities of El Zonte and Punta Mango instead of the affluent neighborhoods of the capital city of San Salvador.

-Credit for starting the Bitcoin project in El Salvador should go to Michael Peterson, a San Diego surfer and entrepreneur that opted to work on a grassroots level to create a circular economy around cryptocurrencies.
+Credit for starting the Bitcoin project in El Salvador should go to Michael Peterson, a San Diego surfer and entrepreneur who opted to work on a grassroots level to create a circular economy around cryptocurrencies.

 At the end of 2021, the Salvadoran government announced that it would pave a little more than ten kilometers of the road leading to the Punta Mango and declared this surf spot Phase Two of the national project Surf City.

 A few months later, in 2022, President Bukele announced that La Union had been designated to become an oceanside Bitcoin City at the base of the Conchagua volcano.

 President Bukele said his new urban center was inspired by the legendary cities built by Alexander the Great, except El Salvador's would be fueled by cryptocurrency.

 In addition, Bukele said that renewable geothermal energy from the volcano would power Bitcoin mining and the city's needs.

 So, what do Punta Mango and Bitcoin City in La Union have in common?